JohnDevlopment/simpleLevel/doc/tcl.md

 # Tcl Scripting Commands

 ## CallProc
 A pure Tcl procedure that accepts one or more arguments.
 The first argument is the name of a procedure or command.
-The following arguments are forwared to the invoked procedure/command.
+The following arguments are forwarded to the invoked procedure/command.
 Here is an example:

     set id [CallProc open example.txt r]